DanielPalacz/LibraryAPI/README.md

  - understanding other options in terms of Authorizations (mainly DjangoModelPermissions, DjangoModelPermissionsOrAnonReadOnly)

 Phase 5.
 Exploring/integrating default DRF Filtering / Sorting / Pagination capabilities
+ - it was amazingly small task to setup Filtering and Pagination to books/ endpoints
+ - the same is about sorting (omitted), but it was done with queryset definition

 Phase 6.
 Implementing custom Exception handler in DRF